 - Be eligible for and in receipt of ABSTUDY.

 - Not be in receipt of any other scholarship, unless otherwise agreed by AIEF.

-- Need financial assistance to reside at the college (as assessed by the college).
+- Need financial assistance to reside at a UTS Housing Service Residence (as assessed by the University).

 - Be enthusiastic about the educational opportunity offered by the university and the college and supportive of the objectives of AIEF and the scholarship.